hashicorp/terraform-azurerm-consul-enterprise-hvd/docs/deployment-customization.md

 ### Template customization

-The `consul_server.hcl.tpl` file is exposed as a variable
+The `consul_server.hcl.tpl` file is exposed as a variable:

 ```hcl
 variable "consul_config_template" {